mdantonio-c/mistral-hub/docs/README.md

 - *_license*

-The name of the license that applies to the dataset must be entered in this field.
+The name of the license applied to the dataset must be entered in this field.

 The license name must be one of those present in the name field of the LICENSE table of the database.